LillianLuzinsky/First-Vue-App/README.md

 5) How to bind a url link to a href tag in HTML
 6) How to use conditional rendering with v-if and v-else to render if out product is in or out of stock
 7) How to use v-else-if conditional statement
+8) How to use v-show to toggle visibility on the DOM element